bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

  > You need to find the minimum number of swaps required to sort the array in ascending order.
  - [x] Array Manipulation

-## Dictionaries and Hashmaps
-- [x] Hash Tables: Ransom Note
-> Given the words in the magazine and the words in the ransom note, print `Yes` if he can replicate his ransom note _exactly_ using whole words from the magazine; otherwise, print `No`.

-- [x] Two Strings
-> Given two strings, determine if they share a common substring.
-A substring may be as small as one character.

- - [x] Sherlock and Anagrams
- > Two strings are anagrams of each other if the letters of one string can be rearranged to form the other string.
- Given a string, find the number of pairs of substrings of the string that are anagrams of each other.

- _For each substring, sort its letters it and store the counter for each sorted substring in a hash map.
-Then for each element in the hash map calculate the number of anagrams, which can be interpreted as a number of connections with other identical sorted substrings (number of connections between the vertices of the polygon, i.e. n(n-1)/2)._

-## Greedy Algorithms
-- [x] Minimum Absolute Difference in an Array
-> Given an array of integers, find and print the minimum absolute difference between any two elements in the array.

-- [x] Luck Balance

-## Linked Lists
-- [x] Linked Lists: Detect a cycle
-> Given a linked list detect if it contains a cycle.

- _Use Floyd's cycle detection algorithm - create two pointers, one (slow) jumping from list to the next node, the second one (quick) jumping to every 2nd node.
-If they eventually meet, there is a loop._

-- [x] Inserting a Node Into a Sorted Doubly Linked List
-> Given a reference to the head of a doubly-linked list and an integer, `data`, create a new DoublyLinkedListNode object
-having data value `data` and insert it into a sorted linked list while maintaining the sort.

-- [x] Reverse a doubly linked list
-> You’re given the pointer to the head node of a doubly linked list.
-Reverse the order of the nodes in the list.

- ## Dictionaries and Hashmaps
-- [x] Two Strings
- > Given two strings, determine if they share a common substring.
-A substring may be as small as one character.

-_It is enough to check if strings share at least one common letter._

- - [x] Hash tables: Ransom note
- > Given the words in the magazine and the words in the ransom note, print `Yes` if he can replicate his ransom note _exactly_ using whole words from the magazine; otherwise, print `No`.
- >
- _Insert each word from `magazine` to a dict (char as a `key` and counter as a `value`) and then, for each word in `ransom note` check if the word is available._

 ## Dynamic Programming
 - [x] Max Array Sum